benknoble/benknoble.github.io/_posts/2018-07-12-kaves-and-kobolds.md

 And yes, that's what we played.

 You might know, I was expecting to walk into a Rage of Demons storyline adventure.
-In fact I specifically build Hargroth, my Human Ranger 2, with that in mind.
+In fact I specifically built Hargroth, my Human Ranger 2, with that in mind.
 His favored enemy is fiends, favored terrain the Underdark, and he is a mash-up of Dr. Van Helsing from Bram Stoker's Dracula, Hugh Jackman-Van Helsing, and Gibbs.
 Silent, stealthy, and gruff, but intelligent.
 And deadly.